November 27, 2018

 This Blue Ribbon Boston Cream Pie is divine, plus it’s easy and fun to make.
 You par-bake a pie crust and bake a chocolate layer on top of that.
 Then you make a creamy custard layer and finish it with cubed pound cake and a chocolate drizzle.
 Wow!

 I confess, before making this pie, I had only experienced Boston cream doughnuts and not the dessert cake/pie that inspired them.
 When a good friend had a birthday recently, I finally dug this recipe out.
 I wished I had sooner.
 The pie is an absolute winner!

 The recipe dates back to 2011 when Vanessa Sullivan won 1st place for it at the Woodstock Fair in Connecticut.
 It was for a pie baking championship supported by Pillsbury pie crusts.
 You can use a pre-made pie crust or make your own crust.
-I’ll share one of our favorite pie crust recipes next, so check back for that.
+You can find a tried and true one here: Perfect Homemade Pie Crust.

 When I made this Blue Ribbon Boston Cream Pie for photographs, I tried a pie crust that used half butter, half coconut oil.
 It was a firm crust and not flaky.
 It did, however, work well in holding up to the chocolate layer baked on top of it.
 Next time I will use an all butter crust.

 I made a few other modifications to Vanessa’s recipe also.
 I used whole milk and butter instead of heavy cream in the chocolate layer, and upped the ingredients in order to have more drizzle on top.

 For the pound cake layer, I used a Japanese castella, a sponge cake from my nearby Asian grocery store.
 A Sara Lee pound cake or Entenmann’s “all butter cake” would work nicely too.